Code-Geasss/Text-Summarizer-App/README.md

  ![](images/dark_theme.png)

-Note If you get any error while inputting the text or you don't get any summary (as a response) back, then just try to write the text which you want to summarize as it is in the MainActivity.java file inside android folder.
+Note If you get any error while inputting the text or you don't get any summary (as a response) back, then just try to write/paste the text (as it is) which you want to summarize in the MainActivity.java file inside android folder.
-Over there you might see a String txt; on line 162
+In String txt="......"; on line 158